-litres in turnover of pure alcohol per capita for the 1. quarter of 2019
+litres in turnover of pure alcohol of wine per capita for the 4th quarter of 2020

 See selected tables from this statistics